User Manual – Durst

 Sorting the List

-In this version, two new sorting functions – Created [71] and Modified [72] – have been added for sorting the list in the Production Scheduler.
-These can be sorted in ascending or descending order using the respective icon [70].
+In this version, two new sorting functions – Created [71] and Modified [72] – have been added to the Production Scheduler list.
+Users can sort these fields in ascending or descending order by using the corresponding icon [70].

-Figure 31: The list of Production Schedulers with the new sorting functions
+Figure 31: The list of Production Schedulers with the newly added sorting functions for Created and Modified columns

 1.3.3.
 Automation Variables